Submitting to RHM

 - Persuasion briefs and commentaries should include a note stating their intended primary and secondary audiences.

-- The manuscript must conform to the guidelines of the Publication Manual of the American Psychological Association (7th edition) with the sole exception to use authors’ first names in both in-text citations and the list of references.
+- The manuscript must conform to the guidelines of the Publication Manual of the American Psychological Association (7th edition) with the sole exception to use authors’ first names both when the author is named in the discussion and in the list of references.
+Please note that first names do not need to be used in the in-text citations themselves.

 - Do not include identifying information about the author in the text or file properties.